IV Sedation Dentistry – Gainesville, FL

 What Can You Expect When You Get IV Sedation?

-Before getting IV sedation in Gainesville, you will have to make sure you have a ride to and from our office, as you will be in no condition to drive afterwards.
+Before getting IV sedation in Gainesville, you will have to make sure you have a ride to and from our dental office, as you will be in no condition to drive afterwards.
 You should have someone take care of you for at least 12 hours afterwards, and plan to get plenty of rest, since you will likely feel incredibly tired after your procedure.
 The person driving you home should be able to relay your post-operative care instructions to you later when your medication has worn off.

 In addition to having a ride, you should refrain from eating or drinking for six to eight hours before your procedure.
 It will also make it easier for us if you wear a short-sleeved shirt or a shirt with sleeves that can easily roll up to allow us access to your arm so we can administer the medication.